30.000 ways to reach 55% decarbonization of the European electricity sector: Experimental procedures

-The feasibility of a proposed sample $\mathbf{x}'$ is evaluated using the energy system optimization model.
-If the solution to the energy system optimization model given $\mathbf{x}'$ as input satisfies all criteria from Table \ref{tab:feasa}, the sample is accepted.
-Otherwise, the sample is rejected and a new proposal sample is drawn.
-When a proposed sample is accepted it is assigned index $t$, such that $\mathbf{x}_t = \mathbf{x}'$.
-If a sample is rejected the previous sample point is stored instead $\mathbf{x}_t = \mathbf{x}_{t-1}$.
-The process of drawing samples from the proposal distribution and either accepting or rejecting them is repeated until sufficient sample size is reached.
-The process is illustrated in Figure \ref{fig:method}.

-The result is a set of realizations of $\mathbf{x}$ that can ensure feasible operation of the model, global emission reductions higher than the base scenario, and a total system cost that is no more than 18\% higher than that of the base scenario.
-If enough samples are drawn the distribution of the set of realizations will approximate all solutions satisfying the above-mentioned criteria.

-In practice, the above algorithm is implemented as a parallel process with multiple chains running simultaneously.
-The samples from the parallel chains can then be merged at the end of the sampling process.

-\section{Energy system optimization model}
+\subsection{Energy system optimization model}

-The joint capacity and dispatch optimization model used in this work is based on the PyPSA-Eur-Sec model \cite{PyPSA-EUR-SEC}.
-The PyPSA-Eur-Sec model to a high extend depends on data imports from the PyPSA-Eur model \cite{horsch2018pypsa}.
-The model formulated in this work represents a 2030 brownfield scenario of the European electricity supply spanning 33 ENTSO-E member countries.
-All existing plus the planned transmission capacities in the Ten Year Network Development Plan (TYNDP) \cite{tyndp_2018} is included.
-Transmission capacities are seen in Figure \ref{fig:starting_point}.
+The joint capacity and dispatch energy system optimization model used in this work is based on the PyPSA-Eur-Sec model \cite{PyPSA-EUR-SEC}.
+The PyPSA-Eur-Sec model to a high extent depends on data imports from the PyPSA-Eur model \cite{horsch2018pypsa}.
+The model formulated in this work represents a 2030 brownfield scenario of the European electricity supply spanning 33 ENTSO-E member countries, i.e. the model includes EU-27 without Cyprus and Malta, instead including Norway, Switzerland, Serbia, Bosnia-Herzegovina, Albania, Montenegro, Macedonia and, United Kingdom.

 A brownfield scenario is generated where existing capacities that are planned to be in operation by 2030 are included in the model.
-The included brownfield capacities are seen in Table \ref{tab:brownfield_cap}.
+The included brownfield capacities are seen in supplementary Table \ref{tab:brownfield_cap}.
 Existing conventional capacities are found from the power plant matching database \cite{powerplantmatching}, while renewable capacities are found from the IRENA annual statistics \cite{IRENA}.
-A minimum requirement of 55\% CO$_2$ reductions have been used throughout this work, corresponding to an annual CO$_2$ budget of 666.85 Mton CO$_2$.
+A minimum requirement of 55\% CO$_2$ reductions has been used throughout this work, corresponding to an annual CO$_2$ budget of 666.85 Mton CO$_2$.
+All existing plus the planned transmission capacities in the Ten Year Network Development Plan (TYNDP) \cite{tyndp_2018} are included.
+Transmission capacities are seen in Figure \ref{fig:starting_point}.